 There is no way to evacuate them safely.
 At first, Houghton promises them a parachute drop with more supplies, but there is too much enemy activity in the area to accomplish it safely.
 The fastidious Freneau and the slovenly and uncouth Eckland’s personalities clash; they call each other “Miss Goody Two Shoes” and “a rude, foul-mouthed, drunken, filthy beast”, respectively.
 He adjusts to her and her girls, however, and cares for her through what they mistakenly believe is a deadly snakebite.
 Freneau learns that Eckland had been a history professor before he fled civilization to the South Pacific.

-The couple fall in love and arrange to be married by a military chaplain over the radio.
+The couple fall in love in Father Goose and arrange to be married by a military chaplain over the radio.
 Strafing by a Japanese airplane interrupts the wedding.
 Since they have been detected, Houghton sends an American submarine to pick them up, but an enemy patrol boat shows up first.
 While leaving Catherine and the schoolgirls with his dinghy to make their way to the submarine, Eckland takes his boat out to lure the Japanese vessel beyond a reef so the submarine can torpedo it.
 The Japanese sink his boat, but Eckland survives, and the submarine sinks the patrol boat.